 With the success of year class in helping teams understand the breadth of Android, we’ve started investigating adding clusters for other important device characteristics into our internal tools.
 Just like not all phones are made equal, not all 3G networks are equal.
 Looking at the network latency between devices and our servers, as well as the transfer rate for sufficiently large images, our Android app computes its own “connection quality” score ranging from poor to moderate to good to and excellent.
 Then, regardless of whether a connection says it is 2G, 3G, or Wi-Fi, we can adjust features like video autoplay and photo quality to make the app more performant in these circumstances.
 Our initial findings are showing that Wi-Fi and 3G networks in areas with less developed infrastructure or more crowded networks are often 2-4 times slower on average than what we experience in developed markets, so we’re making sure the app can scale all the way down to a congested EDGE connection gracefully.
 We’ve already made initial improvements in our image encoding efficiency here by tuning quality parameters, but are just scratching the surface.

-To learn more about year class and our efforts in connection quality check out the video below from our @Scale 2014 talk.
+To learn more about year class and our efforts in connection quality check out this video from our @Scale 2014 talk.